Advocacy

 Our Ministry Partners

-Health and Wellness, Native American Ministries, Anti-Racism Coalition, Disaster and Response Team, Camping & Retreat Ministries
+Mental Health and Well-Being Ministry, Native American Ministry, Anti-Racism Coalition, Disaster Response Team, and Camping & Retreat Ministries

 United Methodist Creation Justice Movement